RememberMe-2024-SolutionChallenge/.github/profile/README.md

 ## **0. Introduction**

-RememVR is a service facilitating participation in reminiscence therapy based on VR contents for dementia patients.
+RememVR is a service facilitating participation in reminiscence therapy based on VR contents.
 Our team implemented video-to-VR technology based on AI models, which proves to be significantly more cost-effective than other equipment commonly employed in the creation of existing VR content.

 [![Demo Video](https://raw.githubusercontent.com/RememVR-2024-SolutionChallenge/.github/main/profile/assets/video.png)](https://youtu.be/SvhOM7ff8sI)